 The winning piece of art from each Congressional district is displayed in an eleven-month exhibit in the Cannon tunnel that leads into the U.S. Capitol, alongside the winning artwork from other congressional districts across the nation.

 All artwork must be submitted to the Office of Congressman Tony Cárdenas located at 9612 Van Nuys Blvd.
-Suite 201, Panorama City, CA 91402 by April 14, 2018.
-Students also must fill out a release form which will be added shortly to this page.
+Suite 201, Panorama City, CA 91402 by May 30, 2020.
+Students also must fill out a release form.
 Artwork entered in the contest may be no larger than 26”x26”x4” when framed and may not weigh more than 15 pounds.
 All entries must be original in concept, design and execution, and must be two dimensional.
 Please see the attached Congressional Art Competition Flier for more information.

 If you have any questions or would like more information about the competition, please contact Lea Gonzalez with my office at (818) 221-3718 or at Lea.Gonzale@mail.house.gov.
 You may also visit www.house.gov/content/educate/art_competition/.

 Draft Rules are below.
 The official rules will be posted as soon as they are released.

 The rules and regulations included here apply nationwide.
 Each Member of Congress may issue

 additional rules for his or her district.
 Please consult with your Member’s office to verify whether any

 The competition is open to high school students only.
 Exceptions may be made for schools that have

 7th through 12th grades on one campus.
 Teachers and/or students should verify their eligibility with

 the office of the Member of Congress.